 Numbness and other unusual sensations in the limbs and other body parts are common after a stroke event.
 These after effects can significantly impact the quality of movement as well as jeopardize safety.
-In this article, we’ll discuss some helpful exercises for those experiencing numbness and other after-event sensations.
+In this article, we’ll discuss some helpful exercises as well as electrical stimulation therapy and mirror box therapy for those experiencing numbness and other after-event sensations.

 Sensory input from different parts of the body can change after a stroke event.
 These altered sensations can include but are not limited to the following:

 As a family member of a survivor trying to better understand what your loved one is going through, think about the feeling of a foot or arm falling asleep.
 Then, imagine experiencing that sensation all the time and how difficult it would be to get through the day with one or more limbs in that condition.
 Even holding a spoon to stir your morning coffee becomes a huge chore.
 One positive thing to remember, however, is that survivors have not suffered nerve damage in their appendages; their brains have just forgotten for the time being that the nerves are there or how to use them.
 This means that, with some work, stroke survivors can potentially overcome these conditions.

 How do chronic numbness and tingling sensations occur, if they are not due to nerve damage or blood loss to limbs?
 During a stroke event, blood loss to parts of the brain causes connections between brain cells to become damaged.
 When connections are lost in the networks of cells that coordinate motor functions, a stroke survivor is left having to re-educate their brain to the use of these body parts.
 Similarly, a survivor’s hand or arm numbness is caused by the brain having trouble processing information from the sensory receptors in the arm or hand.
 Although the sensory receptors in a stroke survivor’s hand are intact, the arm or hand feels numb.
 Recovery of sensation after stroke can be established by re-educating the brain in these pathways.